MLArtisan/.github/profile/README.md

 ## 📬 Contact
 Follow updates here on GitHub or visit [mlartisan.com](https://mlartisan.com).

-For questions or collaboration, feel free to open an issue or reach out on [LinkedIn](https://linkedin.com).
+For questions or collaboration:
+- Open an issue
+- Join the discussions
+- Or reach out via LinkedIn